 The following bullet points will give you a solid foundation to really start thinking about your bathroom layout and how you will use this space.

-• Before designing your primary bathroom, determine how and by whom the bathroom will be used.
+- Before designing your primary bathroom, determine how and by whom the bathroom will be used.
 Think about how many people will be using your primary bathroom and design with this number in mind.
-Typically a primary bathroom is used by only two people, but in my household, we used to ALL four use the primary bathroom to get ready even thought my girls had their own bathrooms.
-If needed, design your bathroom for multiple users at a time to make it more functional for the way your family lives. (e.g. double sinks, private toilet area, large shower if plan to have kids shower with you, plenty of storage for everyone’s toiletries and linens, etc).
+Typically, a primary bathroom is used by only two people, but in my household, we used to ALL four use the primary bathroom to get ready, even though my girls had their own bathrooms.
+If needed, design your bathroom for multiple users at a time to make it more functional for the way your family lives. (e.g. double sinks, private toilet area, large shower if plan to have your kids shower with you, plenty of storage for everyone’s toiletries and linens, etc).

-• Do you want a separate toilet area for privacy?
-I recommend this is you have enough space.
+- Do you want a separate toilet area for privacy?
+I recommend this if you have enough space.

 TIP 2.
 HOW BIG SHOULD A PRIMARY BATHROOM BE?

-There is no fixed rule as to how big a primary bathroom should be … however, the trend continues to be large and luxurious.
+There is no fixed rule for how big a primary bathroom should be … however, the trend continues to be toward large and luxurious.

 Primary bathrooms are typically about the size of a small bedroom (10’ x 12’), but they can range from teeny tiny to HUGE!